mendzmartin/FEMTISE.jl/docs/src/examples/isotropic_1d_harmonic_oscillator_potential.md

 develop_package = true; develop_package ?
 Pkg.develop(path="~/my_path_repo/FEMTISE.jl") : nothing
 ```

-Now we install package (if is nesseary) and use specific packages to analyse output data:
+Now we install package (if it is nesseary) and use specific packages to analyse output data:

 ```julia
 install_pkg = true